muniworth/fp-onboarding/3_Functional_Programming.md

 resort to referencing particular language features, such as closures and lack of mutable state, but no language feature is essential to FP.
-Rather, functional programming builds around one core tenet, **compositionality**, the ability to reason about programs by breaking them into components that can in turn be understood independently.
+Rather, functional programming builds around one core tenet, **compositionality**, the ability to practically reason about programs by breaking them into components that can in turn be understood independently.

 For example, take the simple program `t + u`, where `t` and `u` are arbitrary subprograms.
 To understand this program, we'd like to apply the principle of